Kamran-it009/Weekly_assignment/README.md

-# Weekly_assignment
-There are two weekly assignments
+# How to run the calculator module
-* Calculator.ts
+* npm i calculator_kamran3
-* Vowel_assignment.ts
+* npx calculator-0348